googleforgames/agones/site/content/en/docs/Installation/_index.md

 Flag explanations:

 * cluster-version: Agones requires Kubernetes version 1.11.
-* no-enable-legacy-authorization: This enables RBAC, the authorization scheme used by Agones to control access to resources.
 * tags: Defines the tags that will be attached to new nodes in the cluster.
 This is to grant access through ports via the firewall created in the next step.
 * enable-basic-auth/password: Sets the master auth scheme for interacting with the cluster.
 * scopes: Defines the Oauth scopes required by the nodes.